tuzz/c_programming_a_modern_approach/README.md

 ## C Programming: A Modern Approach

-This repository contains my solutions to the exercises in the second edition of
-K. N. King's book 'C Programming: A Modern Approach'.
+My solutions to the exercises and projects in the second edition of K. N. King's book.